 Treatment after opening hours, in the evening and after midnight will have additional costs, but it is an emergency, so call.

-Toothache and other discomforts can normally wait for the next day but teeth loss and complicated fractures need treatment in the first 30-45 minutes after the accident.
+Toothache and other discomforts can generally wait for the next day, but teeth loss and complicated fractures need treatment in the first 30-45 minutes after the accident.
 All dentists in Amsterdam have to offer immediate emergency care within 45 minutes of being notified of the problem.
-The first thing to remember is with dental trauma is to deal with it as soon as possible and not to wait.
-There are dentists waiting to help.
+The first thing to remember with dental trauma is to deal with it as soon as possible and not wait.
+Dentists are waiting to help.

 This information page is supported by Lassus dental centres Amsterdam